nuntius-rex/Elithica-AMD-Node/README.md

 <p>How does server-side templating work?
 Templating is a technique of doing inline value replacement into a predefined structure.
   With Elithica, this is our base index.html file.
 The template variable declarations are made serverside via the homeController in our case, homeController.js.
-This is made possible by the templating engine assigned to Express in main.js called es6Renderer.
+This is made possible by the templating engine assigned to Express in main.js called es6Renderer (Express ES6 string template engine).
 </p>

 <p>For running with templating, the next question one will need to contemplate is, "Do I want to share the template variables with the front-end JavaScript?"
 If so, there is a unique technique for that.
 Templating features can be injected into the template (index.html):